westliecasuncad06/GRC/USER_MANUAL_PROFESSOR.md

    - Total Subjects (number of subjects you teach)
    - Total Classes (all your class sections)
    - Total Students (all students across your classes)
-   - Pending Requests (enrollment/unenrollment requests)
+   - Pending Requests (unenrollment requests)

 **[INSERT SCREENSHOT: Statistics cards section]**